Computations and observations on congruence covering systems: Preliminaries

 \item $m_3=4$.
 Choosing $r_3$ leaves two uncovered classes modulo $12$, which are incongruent modulo $3$ and hence incongruent modulo $6$, so they cannot be covered by a single class modulo $m\geq 5$. \end{enumerate}\end{proof} Since \eqref{5CS} does indeed have minimum cardinality amongst distinct minimal covering systems, it is natural to ask whether it is, in any sense, unique in this regard.
 In the most literal sense, we quickly see this to not be the case, as one can add any fixed number to each residue, or take the negative of every residue, yielding a total of $24$ technically different distinct covering systems with moduli $\{2,3,4,6,12\}$.

 The following definition and proposition generalize this observation that a covering system immediately spawns a family of related covering systems via simple transformations.
-The proposition follows from a more general result of Jones and White \cite{JW}, but we include a short proof here for completeness.
+The proposition follows from a more general result of Jones and White \cite{JW}.

 \begin{definition} For a system of congruences $S=\{r_1(\textnormal{mod }m_1),\dots,r_k(\textnormal{mod }m_k)\}$ and $a,n\in \Z$, we define \end{definition}

 \begin{proposition} Suppose $S=\{r_1(\textnormal{mod }m_1),\dots,r_k(\textnormal{mod }m_k)\}$ is a system of congruences, and let $M=\textnormal{lcm}(m_1,\dots,m_k)$.
 Suppose further that $a,n\in \Z$ with $\gcd(a,M)=1$.
 Then, $S$ is a covering system if and only if $aS+n$ is a covering system. \end{proposition}